 Pro tip: they can always come back to their writing and start again later.
 The beauty of writing is that there is no time limit and one can always come back to edit.
 Patience is a virtue, but with writing, this can prove to be incredibly beneficial.

-To help your child get started with writing, our program offers a fantastically fun "way in" to writing that any child will enjoy.
-Sign up for a free week trial today!
+Beyond lockdowns, creative writing continues to provide multiple benefits to your child's wellbeing.
+Our writing program offers a fantastically fun "way in" to writing that any child will enjoy.

-If you have any questions about how the Night Zookeeper program can help your child, please do reach out to our team at [email protected].
+If you have any questions about how our program can help your child, please do reach out to our team at [email protected].